vtryfos/vtryfos.github.io/06_assignment.md

 **Rotary Encoder:**

-The KY-040 Rotary Encoder is a component that detects rotation, either clockwise or counterclockwise rotation.
-More specifically, it converts angular displacement into signals returned in the Serial monitor of the Arduino IDE editor ([Epitran.it)](https://www.epitran.it/ebayDrive/datasheet/25.pdf)).
-Those signals are depicted in Figure 6.
-If the shaft of the encoder is rotated one time clockwise, the code created in the text editor will add that to a parameter called ‘’clockwise’’ and vice versa, and will keep adding to the same parameter as long as the shaft is rotated.
+The KY-040 Rotary Encoder (Figures 4 and 6) is a component that detects rotation, either clockwise or counterclockwise rotation.
+More specifically, it converts angular displacement into signals returned in the Serial monitor of the Arduino IDE editor (Figure 6 bottom right panel) ([Epitran.it)](https://www.epitran.it/ebayDrive/datasheet/25.pdf)).
+TThose signals are depicted in Figure 6.
+If the shaft of the encoder is rotated one time clockwise the green light switches on and the code created in the text editor will add that to a parameter called ‘’clockwise’’ and vice versa, and will keep adding to the same parameter as long as the shaft is rotated.
 Now, coupling this parameter with time can return the amount of rotations per time (RPM).

 ![PXL_20231022_182947980](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/4a651d8d-e7ca-459f-bef7-8501918c5ad1)

 ![Merged_document(3)](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/81f5473c-a2da-41df-af5c-dc6c8649cfc8)

-Figure 6:
+Figure 6: Connected KY-040 Rotary Encoder to the Arduino UNO and output of the sensor.